All Episodes

 Look, it would be a very positive step in the right direction.

-That Donald, there have been multiple media reports about Donald's business dealings with the mob with the mafia.
+You know, Chuck, maybe it is the case that, Donald, there have been multiple media reports about Donald's business dealings with the mob, with the mafia.

 Maybe his taxes show those business dealings are a lot more extensive than has been reported.